MarkNenadov/kESV/README.md

 To use this library you will have to apply for an ESV API key with Crossway (https://api.esv.org/).

-3/4 endpoints are covered (Passage Text, Passage Audio, and Passage Search).
+All 4 endpoints are covered (Passage Text, Passage Html, Passage Audio, and Passage Search).

 Usage
 -----